M7Tro/chalk/README.md

 I got some strange thign with an OPTIONS request being sent on sign up fetch.

 It is a cors mechanism by browser.
 I had to set content-type to text/plan, add a express.text() parser and a JSON.parse inside signup controller to stop receiving the errors.

+I set up the login page and fixed the cookies problem.
+I had to add credentials:'include' on fetch requests and also add credentials: true to CORS options on backend.
+Amazing.